Cetomimidae

-Cetomimidae is a family of small, deep-sea cetomimiform fish.
+Cetomimidae is a family of small, deep-sea beryciform ray-finned fish.
 They are among the most deep-living fish known, with some species recorded at depths in excess of 3500 m.
 Females are known as flabby whalefishes, Males are known as bignose fishes, while juveniles are known as tapetails and were formerly thought to be in a separate family, dubbed Mirapinnidae.
 Adults exhibit extreme sexual dimorphism, and the adult males were once thought to be exemplars of still another family, Megalomycteridae.

 Thought to have a circumglobal distribution throughout the Southern Hemisphere, Cetomimidae are the most diverse family of whalefishes.
-The largest species, Gyrinomimus grahami, reaches a length of some 40 cm.
+The largest species, Gyrinomimus grahami, reaches a length of some 40 cm, though most species average around 20 cm.
 They are distinguished from other whalefishes by their loose, scaleless skin and lack of photophores.